 So, what should you look for when in the market for a portable Bluetooth speaker?

 It's definitely a nice feature to have, and one we actively look out for when buying new speakers.
-It was once exclusive to high-end speakers, but we've seen it appear on a number of budget speakers recently.
+It was once exclusive to high-end speakers, but we've since seen it appear on a number of budget speakers.

 Also, it's worth keeping an eye out for speakers that double up as portable battery chargers, as it'll probably come in handy when using your smartphone to play music.